geoffrey1330/data_wrangling/README.md

 Script to get normalized CSV data file of Road Safety Facts and Figures in the EU on Table [https://en.wikipedia.org/wiki/Road_safety_in_Europe](https://en.wikipedia.org/wiki/Road_safety_in_Europe)

 ## Getting Started
-To use this project locally [python](https://www.python.org/downloads/)  needs to installed.
+To use this project locally [python](https://www.python.org/downloads/)  needs to be installed.

 1. **Clone the repository:**
     ```